Snow & Ice

-All roadways classified as an arterial with the addition of known bus, hospital, and emergency service routes; in addition to critical slopes within the Town Limits.
-The standard to meet this service level is to begin within 12 hours after the end of the storm or beginning of the next work day, or earlier if accumulations reach the above discussed levels and conditions permit safe operations.
+All roadways classified as arterial with the addition of known bus, hospital, and emergency service routes; in addition to critical slopes within the Town Limits.
+The standard to meet this service level is to begin within 12 hours after the end of the storm or beginning of the next workday, or earlier if accumulations reach above standard levels and conditions permit safe operations.

-Highway 744 which includes “Main” Street, portions of 102nd & 104th Avenues, and portion of 101st Street, although not under Town of Peace River’s jurisdiction will be considered as Priority One.
+Highway 744 which includes Main Street portions of 102 and 104 Avenues, and portions of 101st Street, although not under Town of Peace River’s jurisdiction will be considered as Priority One.
 All costs associated with snow and ice management of this portion of Highway will be invoiced to the appropriate party.

-A prioritized Parking Lot list is shown below and will be amended as required.
-Ice control is conducted on parking lots as required and determined by the Public Works Supervisor, or his designate.
+A prioritized parking lot list is shown below and will be amended as required.
+Ice control is conducted on parking lots as required and determined by the Public Works Supervisor, or their designate.

 - Baytex Energy Centre/Swimming Pool Lot (7201 -98th Street)